KevinHuang2079/Kevin_Huang_LLM_Literature-Review/README.md

 **GPT-4 Response:**

 - **Formal Languages and Tokenization**: Formal languages are used to define the rules for tokenization.
 Tokenization involves breaking down text into tokens based on these rules, similar to how formal grammars define valid sequences of symbols.
+* Reference: Chomsky, N. (1956).
+Three Models for the Description of Language.
+IRE Transactions on Information Theory, 2(3), 113-124.
 - **Tokenization**: GPT’s tokenizer, based on Byte Pair Encoding (BPE), converts natural language into tokens by splitting text into frequently occurring subwords.
 This process is influenced by combinatorial principles to balance vocabulary size and represent diverse texts.
+* Reference: Sennrich, R., Haddow, B., & Birch, A. (2016).
+Neural Machine Translation of Rare Words with Subword Units.
+Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics (ACL 2016), 1715-1725.
 - **Combinatorics and Token Vocabulary**: Combinatorics helps in understanding the structure of the token vocabulary and the infinite number of possible token sequences that can be represented.

 ### Question 2: Outlining the Presence of Discrete Mathematics in Programming Languages2a